 What does this mean for you?
 If you have an earlier, unfavorable decision that has become final but did not consider your service records, you can submit those records and request reconsideration.
 Service records may include medals or other awards, service medical records or hospital records from a military hospital, personnel records including performance reports, medical board findings, Article 15 findings, and so on.

-If you need assistance in requesting reconsideration of an older, unfavorable decision, please contact Berry Law Firm today.
+If you need assistance in requesting reconsideration of an older, unfavorable decision, please contact Berry Law today.
 Our veterans’ law attorneys have been successfully appealing VA decisions for decades.
 Your consultation is free.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.